tmtron/enum-mapper/README.md

 ```
 Then the annotation processor will create a full enum-mapper for `ColorEnum` and for `BoolEnum`.

-Hint: when you want a map a single enum, you don't need the curly braces (for the array-syntax)
+Hint: when you want to map a single enum, you don't need the curly braces (for the array-syntax)
 ```java
 @EnumMappers(ColorEnum.class)
 public class AppUtil {